Email Risks and Conditions

 Conditions You Agree to When You Email About Healthcare

 - You should not use email for medical emergencies or to send time-sensitive information to members of your healthcare team.
 If you have a medical emergency, call 911.
 If you have an urgent need, call your healthcare provider.
 If it is after hours, call 206-987-2000 and ask for the provider on call, visit Urgent Care or go to the Emergency Department.

 - You understand and agree that it is your responsibility to follow up with members of your healthcare team if you have not received a response to an email within a reasonable amount of time.

 - You will tell your healthcare team if you decide you want to stop using email to communicate about healthcare.

-If an email containing patient-identifiable information has been intercepted or misdirected, or if you have privacy/security questions related to Children’s email practices, please contact our privacy office at email@example.com or by calling 866-987-2000, extension 7-1200 (toll-free).
+If an email containing patient-identifiable information has been intercepted or misdirected, or if you have privacy/security questions related to Seattle Children’s email practices, please email our privacy office or call 866-987-2000, extension 7-1200 (toll-free).